 So sorry but Black Panther is not a “Black” film since the money from sales does not go to any “Black” people.
 It is a film of significance only because Hollywood has been so racist in the past.
 It is a film of cultural significance only because our cultures are so neglected and unrepresented, especially by us Africans.
 You actually cannot blame a capitalist company like Marvel for seeing a gap in the market and targeting Africans with this film–it is a good business move on their part.
 Like how we got thrown Obama to make us feel the illusion of inclusion.
 But it was all strategic, just like this film–and it works because we are too lazy to create and support our own stories and products.
 We will run and dance while Marvel collects the profits from our community during Black History Month.

-So the issues with this film lie in the area of ownership.
-Because between Marvel and Disney, all the Black faces stop with actors, director and script.
+Between Marvel and Disney, all the Black faces stop with actors, directors, and scripts.
 And to sum up this short article, the blame is almost exclusively with African people for why in 2018 we still need the White hunter to tell African stories, real or otherwise.

 SO WHAT’S YOUR PROBLEM

 Until the lion owns the story of the hunt, the hunter will always profit